LeoFu9487/minishell/README.md

 #### Bonus
 1. 'cd ~' works as in bash except when $HOME is not set (A forbidden function is necessary to simulate this situation).
+2. 'cd --' works as in bash
-2. 'cd -' works as in bash
+3. 'cd -' works as in bash

 ### Other features
 1. Change text color and change prompt color